tu2-atmanand/task-board-docs/docs/6_Components/3_TaskEditor.md

 # Task Editor

-This is a custom view by this plugin which can be opened inside a modal or as a tab or inside a pop-out window as well.
+This is a custom component provided by this plugin which can be opened inside a modal or as a tab or inside a pop-out window as well..

 This task editor helps you to edit your tasks or add more properties to your task easily without opening the markdown file.